 The right stain will give you a deep saturation and it will last a long time.
 You’ll want to take the time to read the instructions on the stain you choose.
 Depending on the type of wood you are working with, the color may vary.
 If you are using Poplar wood, you’ll be able to see some of the colorful patches.
 If you’re working with hardwood, it may be best to use a primer before applying your stain.

 The best part about creating your own wooden frame is that you can customize the design and finish to suit your personal taste.
 You can opt for a solid color, or add a faux finish with an acrylic coating.
-While painting your frame, you should always use a non-yellowing paint.
+While painting your frame, you should always use non-yellowing paint.
 You can also add polyurethane to help strengthen and protect your frame.

 Floating picture frames allow you to display your artwork with an elegant look.
-They feature a transparent glass back that gives you a view of your wall behind your art.
+They feature a transparent glass back that gives you a view of the wall behind your art.
 However, if you want to hang your art on the wall, you need to make sure your wall is prepared.
 You should also use care when hanging your artwork so as not to damage the wall.

 The first step in how to hang a floating frame is to get a sheet of plywood.
 The thickness of the wood will depend on your preference.
 Normally, you can choose a thickness that is one-inch shorter than the width of your frame.
 If you want to make a larger frame, you may need to buy more than one sheet of wood.